-Centennial Bank is headquartered in Conway and is the 2nd largest bank in the state of Arkansas.
-It is also the 143rd largest bank in the nation.
-It was established in 1903 and as of March of 2014, it had grown to 1,362 employees at 153 locations.
-Centennial Bank has a A+ health rating.
+Centennial Bank is headquartered in Conway and is the 3rd largest bank in the state of Arkansas.
+It is also the 119th largest bank in the nation.
+It was established in 1903 and as of March of 2016, it had grown to 1,426 employees at 148 locations.
+Centennial Bank has an A health rating.

 Overall, I have had great customer service from the employees and managers at Centennial Bank.
 However, it only takes one bad experience to ruin it.
 Sharon Shacklin at Centennial Bank on Camp Robinson is rude and unprofessional.
 I spoke with customer care regarding overdraft fees, they couldn't explain it, so I went to the Rodney Parham location in Little Rock.
 After 30 minutes of speaking with the manager and another employee there, they finally thought they figured it out.
 They still seemed unsure, which made me unsure.
 They were extremely nice and tried to help, but my questions were still not answered.
 I was told to speak with the Regional Manager on Camp Robinson in north little rock, Sharon Shacklin.
 She said several times, she just didn't know how I wasn't understanding.
 She treated me as if I was ignorant.
 True, I do not specialize in banking, however, after speaking with 3 other employees who could not understand it, I felt it was uncalled for.
 I have been in customer service for 14 years, i have never felt so humiliated.
 I only wanted to understand, instead, she kept sighing, rolling her eyes and wondering how I cant' understand, even though a branch manager, employee, and customer care employee didn't understand it.
 I will never deal with her again.
 I hope she does not treat her employees as she treats her customers.
 My husband and I are talking about changing banks.
 I am reserved however, because of the other courteous and friendly employees such as Ms. Marsha and May at Rodney parham, Ms Priscilla Skarda at Bowman and the other tellers and managers that I have dealt with.